 During potty training, keep your puppy confined to one area of your house.
 Once your puppy learns that he needs to go outside to relieve himself, then you can allow him to freely roam your house.

-Potty Training A Puppy – Consistency Is Key
+Consistency Is Key When Potty Training A Puppy

-A key take-away when learning how to potty train a puppy is consistency.
-It’s important to maintain a consistent routine schedule so your pup can get into the habit of doing their business outside.
+A key take-away when learning how to potty train a puppy is maintaining a consistent routine schedule so your pup can get into the habit of doing their business outside.
 Consider these 5 routine steps:

 - Maintain a regular feeding schedule and take food and water away in-between meals.